tuanaeroll/tuanaeroll/README.md

 <!-- Bio -->
 <p>Currently a Patika.dev student, focusing on C# and aiming to become an expert in it 💡🔧.</p>
 <p>Dived into Ruby on Rails, HTML, CSS and JavaScript — at Le Wagon Amsterdam and have been perfecting them ever since 🚀💻.</p>
-<p>Along the way, I’ve worked on some awesome projects that you can check out in my pinned repos 🔥📂.</p>
+<p>Along the way, I’ve worked on some awesome projects that you can check out in my pinned repos 🔥📂.
+Also, feel free to take a look at my portfolio <a href="https://troopl.com/tuanaerol" style="color: transparent; text-decoration: none;">here</a>!</p>

 <!-- start statics fun section -->
 <details>